Getting Ready for a New Season

 Every year staff across our sites use the reduced opening hours over winter to clean and care for our houses and gardens.

-We joined the team at Osborne on the Isle of Wight to find out what’s involved.
+In winter 2019, we joined the team at Osborne on the Isle of Wight to find out what’s involved.
 Plus, we reveal highlights of Osborne’s collection and what life would have been like in the royal household when Queen Victoria and Prince Albert lived here.

 The Secret Life of Osborne in Winter